Morris County Carjacking Defense Lawyer

 Carjacking is also an enumerated crime under the No Early Release Act (“NERA”).
 In accordance with N.J.S.A.
 2C:43-7.2, a court must impose a minimum period of parole ineligibility of 85% of the sentence imposed.
 In the past, this designation was reserved for violent crimes.
 However, now the statute enumerates the crimes which are subject to this statute, and carjacking is one of them.

-Contact a Dover NJ Carjacking Defense Lawyer Today
+Contact a Local Dover Carjacking Defense Lawyer Today